On Huang and Wong's Algorithm for Generalized Binary Split Trees

-Next we use this subproblem to obtain the complete instance $(\Keys,p)$ that does not have optimal substructure. {The instance has a 31-key interval $I_{31}$}, which extends the previously considered interval $I_9$ by appending two ``neutral'' subintervals, with 7 and 15 keys.
-The instance $(\Keys,p)$ is equivalent to its subproblem $(I_{31},0)$.
-Fig.~\ref{fig: huang flaw} shows two trees $\hfigtree{huang flaw}{a}$ and $\hfigtree{huang flaw}{b}$ for $(\Keys,p)$.
+Next we use this HW-subproblem to obtain the complete instance $(\Keys,p)$ for Theorem~\ref{thm: no optimal substructure}.
+The instance has a 31-key interval $I_{31}$, which extends the previously considered interval $I_9$ by appending two ``neutral'' subintervals, with 7 and 15 keys.
+Figure~\ref{fig: huang flaw} shows two trees $\hfigtree{huang flaw}{a}$ and $\hfigtree{huang flaw}{b}$ for $(\Keys,p)$.
 As shown there, the new keys are given weights so that each of the two added subintervals (without any holes) has a self-contained, optimal balanced subtree.

-\begin{lemma} Let $T^*$ be any optimal tree for this \gbsplit instance $(\Keys,p)$.
-Then \emph{(a)} $T^*$ contains a subtree $T'$ that solves subproblem $(I_9, 2)$, and \emph{(b)} subtree $T'$ is not an optimal solution of subproblem $(I_9, 2)$.
-Hence, $(\Keys, p)$ does not have optimal substructure. \end{lemma}
+To finish proving Theorem~\ref{thm: no optimal substructure}, we prove that $(\Keys, p)$ has the necessary properties: